Best WordPress LMS plugins on your mind?

 What To Look For in an LMS Plugin

-It’s no surprise that its widespread popularity, ease of use, and the vast range of plugins and support available have resulted in it becoming the platform of choice for building courses and learning systems.
+It’s no surprise that its widespread popularity, ease of use, ownership model, customizability, vast range of plugins, and community support available have resulted in it becoming the platform of choice for building courses and learning systems.

 At LifterLMS, we’ve long been advocates for using WordPress as a website platform, partly due to the surrounding ecosystem and amazing community.
 The fact that it is open-source has resulted in a vast network of developers and users working together to create astonishing sites and products (including, of course, LifterLMS!).